 All tools wear from use over a period of time, and so Die-Slide's advanced technology will wear with use as well.
 In this case, an entire reapplication is not necessary for continued operation.
 Die-Slide™ Renovate may be used when the tool begins to show signs of residue accumulation.
 With a cleaned-up tool, it requires only an application at the end of the day, so that a tool may be ready for use following an overnight linking period.
-Die-Slide Renovate chemically bonds very well to original Die-Slide, and extends tool life for an additional equivalent amount of use.
+Die-Slide Renovate chemically bonds very well to the original Die-Slide and extends tool life for an additional equivalent amount of use.

-Are you in a jam and don't have the time for a full cure from original Die-Slide?
+Are you in a jam and don't have the time for a full cure from the original Die-Slide?
 Then Die-Slide Renovate may be used as a quick replacement.
-It does not have the high wearability characteristics as when applied over original Die-Slide, but it may be used successfully knowing that constant repeating of the same action—such as normal tool wear—will shorten its adhesive-repelling life.
+It does not have the high wearability characteristics as when applied over the original Die-Slide, but it may be used successfully knowing that constant repeating of the same action—such as normal tool wear—will shorten its adhesive-repelling life.

 Die-Slide Renovate is also food-contact safe.
-When fully cured, the process-linked treated tool may be used in food grade die cutting applications.
+When fully cured, the process-linked treated tool may be used in food-grade die cutting applications.
 It is certified to pass the solvent extraction tests listed in the US CFR 21 175.300.
 All its components conform to materials listed by the US Food and Drug Administration, and also contain no heavy metals.

-And just as with original Die-Slide, fully-cured Die-Slide Renovate also has the same thermal stability—up to 1200°F (650°C), which provides a lot of non-stick possibilities!
+And just as with the original Die-Slide, fully-cured Die-Slide Renovate also has the same thermal stability—up to 1200°F (650°C), which provides a lot of non-stick possibilities!

 Die-Slide products are economical!
-Up to 930 linear inches (~23,5 metres) of steel rule can be treated from one ounce (30 mL) of liquid.
+Up to 930 linear inches (~23,5 meters) of steel rule can be treated from one ounce (30 mL) of liquid.
 This assumes that you're treating only the amount of blade that is exposed from the die board—about three-tenths of an inch (~0,8 cm).
 One ounce of Die-Slide will cover an area of up to 600 square inches (3870 cm2).
 For other edge and surface applications, we suggest that you estimate the coverage you believe will be required as a guide for future use.